 If you had a serious medical or legal problem, you’d seek the best physician or lawyer you could find.
 Notice you’d be focused on finding the right person; ideally an expert with the right credentials and experience to resolve your problem.
 Especially when matters are complex and there’s a lot at stake, consulting with experts is the smart way to go.

-The same is true when a company seeks to reduce the costs of bad hires by using employee assessments (e.g., psychological tests) to gauge a candidate’s fit for a role.
+The same is true when a company seeks to reduce the costs of bad hires by using employee assessments (e.g., psychometric tests) to gauge a candidate’s fit for a role.
 Understanding a candidate’s personality characteristics, reasoning skills, and suitability for a job is very complex, and there’s a lot at stake.
 As such, it’s wise for a company to seek an expert with the credentials and experience required to evaluate applicants and minimize bad hiring decisions.

 And that’s exactly what many successful companies do – utilize the best person/expert they can find to assess their job candidates, especially for mission-critical roles (managers, senior leaders, etc.).

-However, in my work as a business psychologist, I’ve noticed a disturbing trend in which some companies are mistakenly shifting their reliance away from experts and on to tools.
+However, in my work as a Business Psychologist, I’ve noticed a disturbing trend in which some companies are mistakenly shifting their reliance away from experts and on to tools.
 By “tools”, I mean online tests that companies can administer on their own (e.g., without expert consultation and interpretation).
 These assessments usually produce computer-generated reports about an applicant’s personality characteristics, and are marketed as being quick and inexpensive.

 While I support companies’ ongoing endeavor to reduce costs, doing psychological profiling without a psychologist is like diagnosing a medical condition without a doctor or going to court without an attorney: it’s likely to be far more costly in the long-run.